Crafting Interpreters in OCaml - Finishing the Lexer

 We can use our match_character helper here to create another helper function.
 We want a function that either adds a slash token, or just moves on.
 Let’s call that function add_conditional_slash for now.
 It’ll take context and return context.

-val add_conditional_slash: scanner_context -> scanner_context
+val add_conditional_slash: scanner_context -> scanner_contextlet add_conditional_slash context =

 let rec consume_line context =